thisisamardeep/portfolio/_posts/2022-06-17-balanced-trees.md

 least number of nodes needed to be removed.If a tree is not balanced ,make is balanced by

 removing the number of nodes needed to be removed and then pull the sum over to its parent.

+First we just try to find the height of a give binary tree.